 GRE scores are not required.
 However, applicants who have taken the GRE are encouraged to submit them because they may positively influence merit scholarship awards.
 Applicants with an undergraduate GPA below 3.0 are strongly encouraged to submit GRE scores for admission consideration.
 Please use our four-digit institution code to send us your scores.

-A 30-unit advanced entry Teaching a Foreign Language degree can be completed in three academic semesters.
-Applicants must meet all admissions requirements for the 2-year Teaching a Foreign Language degree program in addition to previous successful coursework toward a teaching certificate or Applied Linguistics degree program.
+A 30-unit advanced entry Teaching Foreign Language degree can be completed in three academic semesters.
+Applicants must meet all admissions requirements for the 2-year Teaching Foreign Language degree program in addition to previous successful coursework toward a teaching certificate or Applied Linguistics degree program.